solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

     }
     ```

     > Inside the JavaScript callback, users can either handle the exception or throw an error.
 In case a callback is not provided and there is an error, the Azure Cosmos DB runtime throws an error.
-This stored procedures creates a new document and uses a nested callback function to return the document as the body of the response.
+This stored procedures creates a new item and uses a nested callback function to return the item as the body of the response.

 1. Click the **Save** button at the top of the tab.